Sheinxy/Advent-Of-Code/2025/writeups/Day07/README.md

 .....^.^.^.....
 ```

 Multiple beams can hit the same splitters.
-The simple fix is to `nub` the result, or store it in a `Set`.
+The simple fix is to nub the result, or store it in a Set.

 ```hs
 partOne :: Input -> Output